ocaml-attic/opam-dockerfiles/README.md

 Using the Containers
 ================

 Each container comes with an initialised OPAM repository pointing to the central repository.
-There are [ONBUILD](https://docs.docker.com/engine/reference/builder/#onbuild) triggers to update the OS distribution and OPAM database when a new container is built.
 The default user in the container is called `opam`, and `sudo` is configured to allow password-less access to `root`.

 To build an environment for the [Jane Street Core](https://realworldocaml.org/) library on the latest stable OCaml, a simple Dockerfile looks like this: